A stylish farmhouse set within the Dunglass Estate with a summerhouse, children’s play area, swim spa and hot tub to

-To the front of the property is a hot tub and aqua trainer swim spa.
+To the front of the property is a hot tub (see section below) and aqua trainer swim spa.
 Separate towels are provided.
 Access must be via the rear utility area.
 There is a separate outside WC for guest use.

 To the side rear of the property, is a fire pit with outside seating.
 Patio area with seating for eight guests.

 Large lawned garden with garden swing.

 Separate lawned area with treehouse for children and ground level trampoline.
 Guests are welcome to use these facilities but these are used at own risk.

 The garden benefits from far reaching sea views of the East Lothian coast.